- Semisonic, "Closing Time"

 In a nutshell, we did a ton for the state of Maine when it comes to establishing a weightlifting legacy.
 I'm not sure anyone in Maine actually recognizes this.
 Although people in the area seemed to appreciate us, most never took substantial time to hang out with us.
 Ok, they came to a seminar or two, and, yes, I do appreciate this.
 But, dude, we were RIGHT HERE.
 WE were right in the same state.
 For the first time, there were actual weightlifting people driving distance to you, and you only stopped by a handful of times.
 I mean WTF people?
 You know, when I was a kid, I would have died to have lived so close to a gym that was regularly pumping olympians in and out of its doors.
 Do you know how many people have approached me with the same comment, " Ohh you're leaving.
 I'm so sad.
 I should have came by sooner."

-On the positive, we leave Maine with a few of our lifters holding the torch in their crossfit boxes and garage gyms.
+On the positive, though some lifters are leaving Maine, some remaine holding the torch in their crossfit boxes and garage gyms.
 I hope, for Maine's sake, USAW-elite-level lifting will carry-on, carry-on.

 As for Florida, I know you guys already have a few good gyms, and you actually have weightlifting as a high school sport.
 I'm sure there's room for one more.
 I think the space coast can use a pure Olympic lifting beacon.
 It's a big state.
-Glad to be here.
+Glad to be here lifting unattached for myself.

 My non-lifting thoughts on Maine: